dyaghas/obsidian-vault/SQL_vault/Basic commands.md

 #sql

-Here you can find some basic commands in SQL
+Here you can find some basic commands in SQL.

 ## CREATE TABLE

 The SQL CREATE TABLE command is used to create a new table in a relational database.

 The basic syntax of the this command is as follows: